scottmuc/infrastructure/pi/README.md

 * Cannot install go 1.14.3 on my pi
 * Cannot build with CGO enabled targetting FreeBSD/arm64
 * Airsonic very slow to the point of not being usable

+# TODO

+* Setup a static IP.
+Either on the DHCP side or on the machine side
+* Run stuff with reduced priv users
+* Setup localization so files with special characters can get loaded
+* install nginx and letsencrypt to have a TLS terminating endpoint